The Life and Adventures of Santa Claus (1985 film): Reception

 Its first airing on December 17, 1985, earned a 12.5 rating and a 19 percent audience share, ranking third in its timeslot, and placed in the bottom ten for the week (56th out of 65 shows).

 Home media

 The Life and Adventures of Santa Claus was released on VHS tape in 1990 and was re-released on September 26, 2000 by Warner Home Video.
 The special was paired with Nestor, The Long-Eared Christmas Donkey and released on DVD under the Warner Archive brand on November 17, 2009.
+It would also be included as part of The Complete Rankin Bass Christmas Collection Blu-Ray and DVD set on October 31, 2023.

 Warner Bros. continues to hold the distribution rights to the television special.
 As of 2022 in the United States it can be streamed on the AMC+ subscription streaming service, or on the AMC app to viewers with paid cable and television subscriptions.